swgriffith/azure-guides/win-privileged-ds/README.md

 while(1){Get-Service -Name W32TIme;sleep 5}
 ```

-You should see output like the followingL
+You should see output like the following, which shows that at the host level your pod is impacting the status of the W32Time service.

 ```powershell
 Status   Name               DisplayName